 Average Excess Weight Loss After Gastric Sleeve

-*Assuming patient is 5’ 4” and has a starting weight of 240 lbs
+For a patient who is 5’ 4” and has a starting weight of 240 lbs, following is the average weight loss over 5 years:

 See our Gastric Sleeve Results page for more information about weight loss and health benefits after gastric sleeve.